Akcthecoder200/Paradise-Nursery-Shopping/README.md

 - **PlantSelection:** Displays a grid of all available plants.
 Allows users to add plants to the cart and visually indicates which plants are already in the cart.
 - **PlantCard:** Shows individual plant details with image, name, price, and quantity controls (+/- buttons).
 Updates the selected quantity and manages the selected plants state.
-- **ShoppingCart:** Modal component that lists all plants added to the cart, with options to update quantities, remove items, and view the grand total.
-Includes a close button to exit the cart view.
+- **ShoppingCart:** Dedicated page that lists all plants added to the cart, with options to update quantities, remove items, and view the grand total.
+Includes Continue Shopping and Checkout buttons.

 ---